rigdenlab/SIMBAD/docs/examples/rst/script_lattice_search.rst

    Typically a result with a final_r_fact and a final_r_free below 0.45 is indicative of a solution.

-Additionally if there is anomalous signal in your dataset SIMBAD will try to validate the quality of the molecular replacement solution using by plotting the peaks from a phased amonalous fourier map.
+Additionally if there is anomalous signal in your data set SIMBAD will try to validate the quality of the molecular replacement solution using by plotting the peaks from a phased anomalous fourier map.
 If run the following columns are added to the table:

 * **peaks_over_6_rms:** Anomalous peaks over 6 RMS
 * **peaks_over_6_rms_within_4a_of_model:** Anomalous peaks over 6 RMS within 4 Angstroms of the Molecular Replacement solution